PotatoSol/EauClaireSalon/ReadMe.md

-# _Vendor Order Tracker_
+# _Eau Claire's Salon_

 #### By _**Michael Sol**_

-#### _Allows a user to track vendors and their orders._
+#### _A MVC web application and database for a fictional hair salon_

 ## Technologies Used

 * _C#_
 * _Dotnet 6_
+* _SQL_

 ## Description

-_Allows a user to create a new vendor, and then associate new orders with them.
-Vendors have a name and a description, orders have a name, description, price, and date._
+_Allows a fictional hair salon to organize employees and their clients.
+Stylists are specialists, so each client belongs to a single stylist.
+Stylists have a hire date and their speciality.
+Clients have a stylist (required), and next appointment date._

 ## Setup/Installation Requirements